irisnet/irishub/docs/features/asset.md

 #### Fee of creating a gateway

-- Baseline-Fee: The base fee required to create a gateway, ie the fee of the gateway `Moniker` length is minimum (3)
+- Baseline-Fee: The base fee required to create a gateway, ie the fee of the gateway with the minimum (3) length of `Moniker`
 - Fee-Factor calculation formula: (ln(len({moniker}))/ln3)^4
 - Gateway-Create-Fee calculation formula: CreateGatewayBaseFee/Fee-Factor; round up the result to iris (rounded to greater than 1 and 1 for less than or equal to 1)